 He used an Accio charm to fetch the gloves.

-It wasn't until his mum and dad retired for the night that Charlie decided to stroll over to the centre to take a look at the logbook.
+It wasn't until his parents retired for the night that Charlie decided to stroll over to the centre to take a look at the logbook.

 "Should I wake Mum and Dad if you're not back in an hour?"
 Ginny asked from her makeshift bed on the settee.